Apbh/Psychic-Game/README.md

 ### Prerequisites

 You will need:
-A text editor like Visual Studio Code or Sublime Text To download Visual Studio Code, please visit https://code.visualstudio.com/
+A text editor like Visual Studio Code or Sublime Text.
+To download Visual Studio Code, please visit https://code.visualstudio.com/

 Steps to Retieve the pages on this Repository